 I once went to a website that had “hours of operation,” and was only “open” when its brick and mortar counterpart had its lights on.
 I felt perplexed and a little frustrated; computers are capable of running all day every day, so why shouldn’t they?
 I’d been habituated to the internet’s incredible availability guarantees.

-However, before the internet, 24/7 availability wasn’t “a thing.”
+However, before the internet, 24/7 high availability wasn’t “a thing.”
 Availability was desirable, but not something to which we felt fundamentally entitled.
 We used computers only when we needed them; they weren’t waiting idly by on the off-chance a request came by.
 As the internet grew, those previously uncommon requests at 3am local time became prime business hours partway across the globe, and making sure that a computer could facilitate the request was important.

 Many systems, though, relied on only one computer to facilitate these requests — a single point of failure — which we all know is a story that doesn’t end well.
 To keep things up and running, we needed to distribute the load among multiple computers that could fulfill our needs.
-However, distributed computation, for all its well-known upsides, has sharp edges: in particular, synchronization and tolerating partial failures within a system.
+However, distributed computation, for all its well-known upsides, has sharp edges: in particular, synchronization and tolerating partial failures (fault tolerance) within a system.
 Each generation of engineers has iterated on these solutions to fit the needs of their time.

-How distribution came to databases is of particular interest because it’s a difficult problem that’s been much slower to develop than other areas of computer science.
+How distribution came to databases is of particular interest because it is a difficult problem that has been much slower to develop than other areas of computer science.
 Certainly, software tracked the results of some distributed computation in a local database, but the state of the database itself was kept on a single machine.
 Why?
 Replicating state across machines is hard.

-In this post, we want to take a look at how distributed databases have historically handled partial failures within a system and understand––at a high level––what high availability looks like.
+In this post, we take a look at how distributed databases have historically handled fault tolerance and—at a high level—what high availability looks like.
 We also walk through different types of high availability systems and address the operational costs (and financial costs) of architectures that are vulnerable to downtime.